Goldman Sachs Gender Discrimination Class Action Lawsuit

 On October 15, 2013, the Court ordered Goldman Sachs to turn over internal complaints by female employees relating to gender discrimination, including the names of the complainants.
 The Court held that plaintiffs are entitled to discover the identities of the complainants because they are potential witnesses with knowledge relevant to the lawsuit.

 On September 10, 2012, the Court ordered Goldman Sachs to produce key personnel data and policy documents from 2002 to the present.
 The Court rejected defendants’ arguments that they should only have to produce a small sample of such data at this stage of the case, finding instead that plaintiffs must be able to test their allegations with respect to the entire proposed class.

 On July 17, 2012, the Court issued an order concerning defendants’ motions to strike class allegations and for partial summary judgment.
 The Court upheld the complaint in substantial part, allowing all claims to go forward.

-On April 28, 2011, U.S. District Court Judge James C. Francis IV denied the defendants’ motion to stay the case and compel arbitration of the claims of one of the named plaintiffs, Lisa Parisi.
+On April 28, 2011, Magistrate Judge Francis denied the defendants’ motion to stay the case and compel arbitration of the claims of one of the named plaintiffs, Lisa Parisi.
 On July 7, 2011, the Court denied the motion for reconsideration, and District Court Judge Leonard B. Sand affirmed the ruling.
 However, on March 21, 2013, the Second Circuit Court of Appeals reversed the ruling and held that the arbitration agreement signed by Lisa Parisi precluded her from litigating her claims in court.